lostb1t/replex/README.md

 - /replex
 - /video/:/transcode/universal/decision (if force maximum quality is enabled)

-Paths are subject to change.
+Paths are subject to change. for an uptodate list see [routing](src/routes.rs)

 ## Redirect streams